 5. Scale your efforts

 After you’ve launched your business in a certain region, start tracking your performance and scaling your efforts on a regular basis.
-After a while, it will maybe be necessary to open a local branch which will handle the business there.
+After a while, it may be be necessary to open a local branch which will handle the business there.
 Another step would be localizing your brand experience and optimizing it to fit the needs of your target audience.
 However, don’t rush things, as moving too fast will only drain you financially and put too much stress on your business.
 So, take one step at a time and control your growth.